Patience is Peace.

 Once you've reached Level 3 - you have enough to live in peace.
 You can go to bed each night and sleep peacefully.
 Anything beyond that is highly subjective.
 It's why some of the people who've achieved so much still feel unfilled in life.
 It's subjective.

-For me, I've discovered keeping music, yoga, and mediation in my life is more important than anything else.
-Travel, material goods, fancy meals, social status.
+For me, I've discovered keeping music, yoga, and meditation in my life is more important than anything else.
+Travel, material goods, fancy meals, social status - it's all optional and unnecessary for my peace and happiness.

 What if the reward for living was sleeping?
 You don't sleep to live, you live to sleep.